 As self-taught an Artist, George finds creative material among the people he observes and interacts with in his social life and his past and present professional life as a former elementary school teacher and as an Ohio attorney.

-Brent Elam, Board of Trustee
+Brent Elam, Board Member

 Amanda Clearcreek High School Art Teacher & Exhibiting Artist